Undergraduate Course: Quantitative Skills for Biologists 1 (BILG08019)

 The in-course assessed work will consist of four components:

-3) Data Analysis project contributes 30% of final mark.
+3) Group project contributes to 25% of final mark.

-4) Maths Worksheet contributes 30% of final mark.
+4) Maths Worksheet contributes to 25% of final mark.

 The Python and EDA Quizzes will be delivered online, automatically marked and thus the results (and some feedback) will be given immediately on finishing the tests.
-There are 4 Python Quizzes and 3 EDA Quizzes.
+In the group project, you will work together in groups to analyse a biological data set.
+This component will be assessed by electronic submission of a Jupyter notebook from each group.

 ||Marks will be communicated via Learn, Autograding, and EUCLID.
 Students will be provided with formative guidance prior to summative assessments.